 The relatively low price point and quality of DH’s watches have attracted many customers.
 If I may offer an opinion, the well-balanced marketing of the company helps a lot.
 It’s not over the top, which is both rare and praiseworthy when it comes to affordable microbrands — no claims of being “high-end” or “luxury,” which is most refreshing.

 I suppose that’s the reason why Dan Henry doesn’t get a lot of haters – there’s just nothing to hate there.

 The Dan Henry 1970 is a reinterpretation of the diver watches with Piquerez (EPSA) Super-Compressor cases from the 1970s.
 Of an EPSA-cased Exactus diver, to be precise.
 I wouldn’t blame anyone for mistaking it for an original Super-Compressor.
 Not even from a short distance.

 The 1970 was initially created in a 44mm version, however only a year later they introduced the 40mm.
 Regarding the design, the two versions only differ in the absence of lume on the internal bezel’s 60-minute marker.

 The case isn’t a Super-Compressor regarding its structure.
 However, since most diver watches of today aren’t used for much else than desk diving, that’s no downside.
 That’s unless you want to beat SCUBA dive depth records.
 Then, it is.
-Will withstand sailing and drinking easily, which is enough for me.
+It will withstand sailing and drinking quickly, which is enough for me.
 With a WR rating of 200m, it’s presumably safe to use on a shallow dive in the Red Sea or the Aegean.

 The finishing is quite lovely.
 The contrast polishing has been done well, with proper attention paid to the edges.
 Some might say that the lower edge of the flanks is too sharp.
 However, this edge sits high enough above the wrist not to bother me at all.